frederikhs/pg_user/README.md

 - Deleting existing users
 - Extending the validity of existing users
 - Resetting passwords of existing users
-- Listing of existing users
+- Listing existing users and their associated roles
 - Listing all configured hosts
+- Listing existing roles

 ## Installation